cathy77cc/Sentiment-Analysis/README.md

 # Sentiment Analysis based on Naive Bayes & Adaboost

-This topic aims at improving Naives Bayes algorithm by using feature-correlation-based weighting and improving the performance of Bayes classifier by using Adaboost.
+This topic aims at improving Naives Bayes algorithm by using feature-correlation-based weighting(including involving weighting factor and TF-IDF algorithm), and improving the performance of Bayes classifier by using Adaboost.

 ## Getting Started